-A form of First Past the Post but with multiple winners
+A form of First Past the Post but with multiple winners and votes

-Voters can cast as many votes as there are available seats and the candidates with the most votes win, even if they have not managed to secure a majority of the votes.
+Political parties will stand multiple candidates in the hope of winning all the seats available.
+The candidates with the most votes win, even if they have not managed to secure a majority of the votes.

 It encourages tactical voting.
 In order to avoid wasting votes on candidates who are certain to either win or lose, electors have an incentive to vote for candidates who have a realistic but not definite chance of winning.